-In order to determine whether exposure to intermediary shocks constitute an independent cross-section of returns, I construct portfolios of currencies sorted by "intermediary capital shock" betas.
+In order to determine whether exposure to intermediary shocks constitute a new and independent cross-section of returns, I construct portfolios of currencies sorted by "intermediary capital shock" betas.
 I obtain the latter by running the following 36-month rolling window regression:

-$$RX{i,t} = \alpha_i + \beta_i^{CS} CShock_t + \epsilon{i,t}$$
+$$rx{i,t} = \alpha_i + \beta_i^{CS} CShock_t + \epsilon{i,t}$$

-I sort currencies based on their time-varying co-movements with the intermediary shocks, $\beta{i,t}^{CS}$ , estimated via rolling regressions, and form six portfolios based on these sensitivities.
-Intuitively, the high portfolio contains currencies that provide poor returns that coincide with poor intermediary shocks, whereas the low portfolio contains currencies that are appreciate upon realizations of bad shocks.
-If the intermediary shocks capture a significant risk factor, then we should observe a monotonic relationship between exposures to the risk factor and excess returns.
+I sort currencies based on their time-varying co-movements with the intermediary shocks, $\beta{i,t}^{CS}$, estimated via rolling regressions, and form six portfolios based on these sensitivities.
+Intuitively, the high portfolio contains currencies that provide lower returns that coincide with negative intermediary shocks, whereas the low portfolio contains currencies that appreciate or depreciate by relatively less than high beta currencies upon realizations of negative shocks.
+If the intermediary shocks capture a significant risk factor, we should observe a monotonic relationship between exposures to the risk factor and excess returns.
 I examine this formally both via summary statistics and asset pricing tests shortly.